27 Years of Service to Chicago

 …to promote the well being of South Asian immigrants through services that facilitate their adjustment, integration and friendship with the wider society, nurture their sense of community, and foster appreciation for their heritage and culture

 IAC’s genesis was in a one-room office which focused on immigration assistance.
 Clients reflected the diversity of Chicago’s North Side immigrant populations—from India, Pakistan, Bangladesh, Nepal, Bhutan, Sri Lanka, and the Maldives.
-Over time the agency’s geographic reach expanded to serve people from the entire Chicagoland region, representing more than twenty nationalities from all over the world.
+Over time the agency’s geographic reach expanded to serve people from the entire Chicagoland region, representing more than thirty nationalities from all over the world.

 IAC’s programmatic offerings also expanded to address the growing range of needs.
 In 1996, to accommodate this growth, the agency purchased the two-story building at 6328 N. California which continues to serve as its headquarters.